pronovic/hcoop-meetbot/DEVELOPER.md

 skipped the preferences setup discussed above.
 You may need to remove the run configuration before PyCharm will find the right test suite.

+> _Note:_ Keep in mind that the specialized Limnoria test suite can only be run
+> from the command line, not from within PyCharm.

 ### External Tools

 Optionally, you might want to set up external tools for some of common